mgmccarthy/resume-markdown/resume.md

 - Designed and implemented the enterprise’s first **pub/sub platform** using Azure Event Grid, defining topology, topic conventions, and message-versioning strategies.
 - Trained engineering staff on **idempotency, transactional outbox/inbox**, and **Cosmos DB partitioning** for reliable distributed processing.
+- Leveraged low-code platforms like [Intent Architect](http://www.intentarchitect.com) to scaffold and evolve greenfield service architecture, design and development in a consistent fashion across the enterprise
+- Used Copilot prompts to assist in architectural governance and code reviews
-- Partnered with product owners to refine epics and stories into **cloud-native deliverables** optimized for Azure Functions.
+- Partnered with product owners to refine epics and stories into **cloud-native deliverables** in Azure.

 **Key Impact:** Established foundational eventing infrastructure and modernized multiple legacy products, accelerating the enterprise’s migration to cloud-native services.